-TaPRA 2019, Surrey: Performance and New Technologies CfP – Inclusive Intermedialities?: engagement, interaction and discomfort in technologically enabled performance practices
+TaPRA 2019, Exeter: Performance and New Technologies CfP – Inclusive Intermedialities?: engagement, interaction and discomfort in technologically enabled performance practices

 Following on from discussions centring on the digital performer and social media in 2018, as well as an interim event this year exploring immersive and interactive technologies in live performance, the Performance and New Technologies working group seeks to extend and diversify these conversations at our meeting in Surrey.
 We are turning our attention specifically to what new modes of access, inclusion (and exclusion) are performed through contemporary practices engaging with new technologies, as well as the feeling qualities of these practices, through a focus on both empathic and disruptive connections between bodies, devices and computational processes.